How to become a customer-centric brandMarch 2020

 It’s also useful because on social media, customer support teams don’t have to wait until an unhappy customer comes to them.
 They can actively ‘listen’ to what customers are saying about the brand and deal with complaints before they become a problem.
 And that’s one of the most potent ways to build brand trust and win your customer’s loyalty for the long-term.

 In conclusion, it's difficult to fully predict the customer's behaviour at all times.
-So instead of setting up channels and hoping that customers behave in a specific way, companies should be proactive, find out where each customer is in their unique purchase journey and listen to what they say and how they feel.
+So instead of setting up channels and hoping that customers behave in a specific way, companies should be more proactive and take a customer centric approach, find out where each customer is in their unique purchase journey and listen to what they say and how they feel.
 That way, brands will be able to create tailored experiences, wherever their customers are, that will keep them engaged and lead to more conversions.